tlacasse/Portal-Website/README.md

 			- `/Icons/-1.png` - Default "New Icon" image

 Run `~/PortalWebsite/build.ps1` to build and copy into the Build Output.
 Include the `-ui` flag or the `-server` flag for only client/server side building.

+Database is set up with [these tables and views](https://github.com/tlacasse/Portal-Website/tree/master/Portal/sqlite).

 *I use a plain white image for the "New Icon".*